A New One-Point Residual-Feedback Oracle For Black-Box Learning and Control: Numerical Experiments

 \subsection{A Deterministic Scenario: QP Problem}

 As in \cite{shamir2013complexity}, consider the QP example $\min \frac{1}{2} (x - c)^T M (x - c)$, where $x, c \in \mathbb{R}^{30}$ and $M \in \mathbb{R}^{30 \times 30}$ is a positive semi-definite matrix.
 This constitutes a convex and smooth problem.
 The vector $c$ is randomly generated from a uniform distribution in $[0, 2]$.
 The matrix $M = PP^T$, where each entry in $P \in \mathbb{R}^{30 \times 29}$ is sampled from a uniform distribution in $[0,1]$.
-The initial point is set to be the origin.
-For every algorithm tested, we manually optimize the selection of the exploration parameter $\delta$ and stepsize $\eta$ and run it $100$ times.
-The convergence of the function value $f(x) - f(x^\ast)$ is presented in \Cref{fig:comparison}.
+The initial point is the origin.
+For every algorithm, we manually optimize the selection of the exploration parameter $\delta$ and stepsize $\eta$ and run it $100$ times.
+Specifically, we select $\delta$ as $\delta = 0.1$, and the stepsizes for the proposed residual feedback estimator, the two-point estimator and the conventional one-point estimator are $0.05, 0.1, 0.01$, respectively.
+The convergence of the function value $f(x) - f(x^\ast)$ is presented in Figure~\ref{fig:comparison}.
 We observe that the proposed oracle converges as fast as the two-point oracle~\eqref{eqn:TwoPoint} when the iterates are far from the optimizer but achieve less accuracy in the end.
 Both methods find the optimal function value much faster than the one-point feedback studied in \cite{flaxman2005online,gasnikov2017stochastic}.
 These observations validate our theoretical results in Section~\ref{sec:det}.